Authored By :

 2 Corinthians 10:5, KJV

 While this ongoing spiritual conflict between the children of the Lord and the children of Satan is worldwide in scope, and is often recognizable through real, physical persecution against our Christian brethren in foreign lands, or in more recent years, through legal battles within the United States itself, it is also comprised of many smaller, hidden battles which are being waged on a daily basis in our personal lives, in our families, or else in the group of Christians with whom we fellowship.
-This may take the form of our congregation at church, or a gathering at home such as a home fellowship or home church, or even online through some form of electronic fellowship, which are many.
+This may take the form of our congregation at church, or a gathering at home such as a home fellowship or home church, or even online through some form of electronic fellowship -- such as the social networks -- which are many.

 While some Christians are quick to recognize when spiritual attacks originate from without, it is those which are born within our own fellowship which can do the most severe and lasting damage.
 Sadly, sometimes the tools for these attacks can be those very Christians whom we have viewed and trusted as our own dear brethren and fellow laborers in the Lord.